 “Seeing them take off every day to do what they’re doing, for 16 years watching that, I’m like, ‘That’s what I want to do,’” he said.
 “Since I was a little kid, since I could walk, since I could look up, that’s what I wanted to do.
 I wanted to be a pilot.”

 Fockler said he joined the Civil Air Patrol, which follows similar rank structure, customs and courtesies as the U.S. Air Force and is devoted to aerospace education, emergency service support and cadet programs, at age 14.
-He worked his way up to cadet commander of the Mildenhall Cadet Squadron in Suffolk.
+He worked his way up to cadet commander of Suffolk’s Mildenhall Cadet Squadron.

 Speaking of Spaatz